parkersarsfield/singingavatar/README.md

 # singingavatar
-An singing avatar in virtual reality.
+A singing avatar in virtual reality.